harmeetsingh1/Dairy-Farm-Task-Manager/README.md

 # Dairy Task Manager

 ## It has two parts
-1) where i can create task.
+1) Where i can create task.
 2) Other where i can see task.

 ## Features of the web app